openwisp/openwisp-wifi-login-pages/docs/user/setup.rst

 design but with different logos, or slightly different colors, wording and so on, but all these variants would be tied to the same service.

-In this case it's possible to create new YAML configuration files (eg:
+In this case it's possible to create new YAML configuration files (e.g.:
 ``variant1.yml``, ``variant2.yml``) in the directory
 ``/organizations/{orgSlug}/``, and specify only the configuration keys which differ from the parent configuration.